zdravkov/kendo-docs/getting-started/dataviz/barcode/overview.md

 ---
-nav_title: Overview
+title: Overview
-title: Documentation Guide for Kendo UI Barcode widget
+page_title: Documentation Guide for Kendo UI Barcode widget
 description: How to create and set a Barcode widget in Kendo UI DataViz.
-nav_position: 1
+position: 1
 ---

 # Barcode Overview